 However, if it’s docking at a nearby island or town with time to roam around, you’ll want to pack a cover up with a slightly thicker fabric that’s appropriate to wear indoors and provides enough protection from the sun when walking outside.
 Choose from a pair of loose pants, a maxi dress, or sarong beach wrap that will fit easily into your bag.

 Hiking or Biking During the Day

-If you want to explore hiking trails near the beach or bike to different areas, you’ll want clothing that provides easy movement.
-Wearing tailored shorts and tennis shoes with a one-piece swimsuit may feel the most comfortable, but there are cover ups that work well for more athletic activities.
+If you want to explore hiking trails near the beach or bike to different areas, you'll want athletic wear that provides easy movement.
+Wearing nice shorts and tennis shoes with a one-piece swimsuit may feel the most comfortable, but there are cover ups that work well for more athletic activities.

 Day-to-Evening Look for Dinner and Drinks

 The Guana Strapless Dress makes for an easy day-to-evening switch.
 The vibrant color and print is elegant, fun, and transitions easily from sunbathing on the beach to drinking cocktails at sunset.
 The flowy fabric feels good against the skin after a day spent in the sun.
-It’s a modern spin on a simplified strapless look.
+It's a modern spin on a simplified strapless look for evening wear.